 Why have I done this thing?
 I explore the whys and hows in my preface and don't want to duplicate that material here.
 Obviously it's a kind of joke, and the joke depends both upon its pointlessness and its egregiousness.
 I might have just floated the idea, and maybe translated a few pages; but if a thing's worth doing, it's worth doing well, and that counts double if a thing was never worth doing in the first place.
 I feel Joyce would agree with me here.

 Translation is a kind of reading.
 Indeed, it is a kind of very close reading.
 I wanted to give myself a reason actually to read the Wake, and I have now done that.
 But I accept that there's an aspect of this, taken to the lengths I have (manifestly) taken it, that looks a little ... weird.
 The sort of person who would sit with a copy of the Wake open in front of them, Lewis and Short at their elbow, and a pencil in their hand, who would go, sentence by sentence, through the whole of this immense, immensely complex novel turning it into carefully considered Latin is not the sort of person with whom you'd want to spend your free time.
 That's not what I did.
-You probably wouldn't want to spend your free time with me either, I'm well aware, but: that's not what I did.
+You probably wouldn't want to spend your free time with me anyway, I'm well aware, but: that's not what I did.

 What did I do?
 I collaborated with the machine.
 I fed text through Google Translate, English → Latin.
 Of course, that didn't get me very far: (a) because that programme is famously unreliable in itself when it comes to the accuracy and idiom of translated text, and (b) because most of Finnegans Wake registers as gibberish to Google Translate (obviously).
 So I had to fix-up both text and translation, and it was this process, rather than any fetishisation of a Latin Wake as such, that interested me; like one of those avant garde composers who works with prepared pianos.
 It's text and machine and the intriguing stuff that comes out the far side.
 That's the really compelling thing, I think.